martinsbtp/STPP-Public-Transportation-Planning-tool/README.md

 For this trial version it will be possible to send complaints and requests to your own inbox.

 Ombudsman messages are available in official version for transport sector analysts.

-From the side menu, press **SEND COMPLAINT** to open request/complaint form.

 ### Openning a Complaint or request